Morten Beck Guldsmed: Skive

 On 31 July 2009, Beck Andersen signed a two-year contract with Skive.
 Prior to this, he had been training with the club and showcasing his skills in friendly matches, impressing them enough to secure a role aimed at replacing Lasse Ankjær.

 On 20 March 2013, Beck Andersen extended his contract with Skive until 2015, marking his transition to full-time professionalism.
 In May 2013, as Skive's leading goal scorer, Beck Andersen, expressed his intention to depart from the club.
 Despite his impressive tally of 18 goals during the season, Skive faced relegation to the third-tier Danish 2nd Division.
 He made a total of 103 league appearances for Skive during his four seasons at the club, during which he scored 35 league goals.

 Style of play

-Beck Andersen, a robust striker, gained renown for his adept hold-up play, heading ability, and aggressive style of play while coming through the ranks of AGF.
+Beck Andersen, a striker, gained respect for his adept hold-up play, heading ability, and aggressive style of play while coming through the ranks of AGF.